A Greener Cloud: Cutting Down the Digital Economy's Energy Suck

 Unlike the hum of the refrigerator or the buzz of a light bulb, you can't hear the energy consumption while you're browsing Facebook from your smartphone.
 So it's easy to forget that our growing digital universe is actually using as much electricity as things like heating and lighting, often targeted by environmental activists.

-from the Digital Power Group gives some new statistics on how much energy the global IT economy consumes—about 1,500 TWh of electricity, which is roughly the amount used to light up the entire world in 1985.
+A recent report from the Digital Power Group gives some new statistics on how much energy the global IT economy consumes—about 1,500 TWh of electricity, which is roughly the amount used to light up the entire world in 1985.

 It also begs the question: How green is the "cloud," and what can we do to conserve energy in the booming digital age?